klroth/Getting-CleaningData_Coursera/CodeBook.md

 **Avg_stdGyroscopeBodyJerkTime-Zaxis:** the average std of time of the angular velocity along the Z axis

-**Avg_meanAccelerometerBodyMagnitudeTime:** the average mean time of the magnitude of the 3-D body acceleration signal
+**Avg_meanAccelerometerBodyMagnitudeTime:** the average mean time of the magnitude of the Accelerometer 3-D body acceleration signal

-**Avg_stdAccelerometerBodyMagnitudeTime:** the average std of time of the magnitude of the 3-D body acceleration signal
+**Avg_stdAccelerometerBodyMagnitudeTime:** the average std of time of the magnitude of the Accelerometer 3-D body acceleration signal

-**Avg_meanAccelerometerGravityMagnitudeTime:** the average mean time of the magnitude of the 3-D gravity acceleration signal
+**Avg_meanAccelerometerGravityMagnitudeTime:** the average mean time of the magnitude of the Accelerometer 3-D gravity acceleration signal

-**Avg_stdAccelerometerGravityMagnitudeTime:** the average std of time of the magnitude of the 3-D gravity acceleration signal
+**Avg_stdAccelerometerGravityMagnitudeTime:** the average std of time of the magnitude of the Accelerometer 3-D gravity acceleration signal

-**Avg_meanAccelerometerBodyJerkMagnitudeTime:**  the average mean time of the magnitude of the 3-D body linear acceleration
+**Avg_meanAccelerometerBodyJerkMagnitudeTime:**  the average mean time of the magnitude of the Accelerometer 3-D body linear acceleration

-**Avg_stdAccelerometerBodyJerkMagnitudeTime:**  the average std of time of the magnitude of the 3-D body linear acceleration
+**Avg_stdAccelerometerBodyJerkMagnitudeTime:**  the average std of time of the magnitude of the Accelerometer 3-D body linear acceleration

-**Avg_meanGyroscopeBodyMagnitudeTime:**
+**Avg_meanGyroscopeBodyMagnitudeTime:** the average mean time of the magnitude of the Gyroscope 3-D body acceleration signal
-**Avg_stdGyroscopeBodyMagnitudeTime:**
+**Avg_stdGyroscopeBodyMagnitudeTime:** the average std of time of the magnitude of the Gyroscope 3-D body acceleration signal
-**Avg_meanGyroscopeBodyJerkMagnitudeTime:**
+**Avg_meanGyroscopeBodyJerkMagnitudeTime:** the average mean time of the magnitude of the 3-D body angular velocity

-**Avg_stdGyroscopeBodyJerkMagnitudeTime:**
+**Avg_stdGyroscopeBodyJerkMagnitudeTime:** the average std of time of the magnitude of the 3-D body angular velocity

-**Avg_meanAccelerometerBodyFrequency-Xaxis:** the average mean frequency of the body acceleration signal along the X axis
+**Avg_meanAccelerometerBodyFrequency-Xaxis:** the average mean frequency of the Accelerometer body acceleration signal along the X axis

-**Avg_meanAccelerometerBodyFrequency-Yaxis:** the average mean frequency of the body acceleration signal along the Y axis
+**Avg_meanAccelerometerBodyFrequency-Yaxis:** the average mean frequency of the Accelerometer body acceleration signal along the Y axis

-**Avg_meanAccelerometerBodyFrequency-Zaxis:** the average mean frequency of the body acceleration signal along the Z axis
+**Avg_meanAccelerometerBodyFrequency-Zaxis:** the average mean frequency of the Accelerometer body acceleration signal along the Z axis

-**Avg_stdAccelerometerBodyFrequency-Xaxis:** the average std of frequency of the body acceleration signal along the X axis
+**Avg_stdAccelerometerBodyFrequency-Xaxis:** the average std of frequency of the Accelerometer body acceleration signal along the X axis

-**Avg_stdAccelerometerBodyFrequency-Yaxis:** the average std of frequency of the body acceleration signal along the Y axis
+**Avg_stdAccelerometerBodyFrequency-Yaxis:** the average std of frequency of the Accelerometer body acceleration signal along the Y axis

-**Avg_stdAccelerometerBodyFrequency-Zaxis:** the average std of frequency of the body acceleration signal along the Z axis
+**Avg_stdAccelerometerBodyFrequency-Zaxis:** the average std of frequency of the Accelerometer body acceleration signal along the Z axis

-**Avg_meanAccelerometerBodyJerkFrequency-Xaxis:**  the average mean frequency of the body linear acceleration along the X axis
+**Avg_meanAccelerometerBodyJerkFrequency-Xaxis:**  the average mean frequency of the Accelerometer body linear acceleration along the X axis

-**Avg_meanAccelerometerBodyJerkFrequency-Yaxis:** the average mean frequency of the body linear acceleration along the Y axis
+**Avg_meanAccelerometerBodyJerkFrequency-Yaxis:** the average mean frequency of the Accelerometer body linear acceleration along the Y axis

-**Avg_meanAccelerometerBodyJerkFrequency-Zaxis:** the average mean frequency of the body linear acceleration along the Z axis
+**Avg_meanAccelerometerBodyJerkFrequency-Zaxis:** the average mean frequency of the Accelerometer body linear acceleration along the Z axis

-**Avg_stdAccelerometerBodyJerkFrequency-Xaxis:** the average std of frequency of the body linear acceleration along the X axis
+**Avg_stdAccelerometerBodyJerkFrequency-Xaxis:** the average std of frequency of the Accelerometer body linear acceleration along the X axis

-**Avg_stdAccelerometerBodyJerkFrequency-Yaxis:** the average std of frequency of the body linear acceleration along the Y axis
+**Avg_stdAccelerometerBodyJerkFrequency-Yaxis:** the average std of frequency of the Accelerometer body linear acceleration along the Y axis

-**Avg_stdAccelerometerBodyJerkFrequency-Zaxis:** the average std of frequency of the body linear acceleration along the Z axis
+**Avg_stdAccelerometerBodyJerkFrequency-Zaxis:** the average std of frequency of the Accelerometer body linear acceleration along the Z axis

-**Avg_meanGyroscopeBodyFrequency-Xaxis:**
+**Avg_meanGyroscopeBodyFrequency-Xaxis:** the average mean frequency of the Gyroscope body acceleration signal along the X axis

-**Avg_meanGyroscopeBodyFrequency-Yaxis:**
+**Avg_meanGyroscopeBodyFrequency-Yaxis:** the average mean frequency of the Gyroscope body acceleration signal along the Y axis

-**Avg_meanGyroscopeBodyFrequency-Zaxis:**
+**Avg_meanGyroscopeBodyFrequency-Zaxis:** the average mean frequency of the Gyroscope body acceleration signal along the Z axis

-**Avg_stdGyroscopeBodyFrequency-Xaxis:**
+**Avg_stdGyroscopeBodyFrequency-Xaxis:** the average std of frequency of the Gyroscope body acceleration signal along the X axis

-**Avg_stdGyroscopeBodyFrequency-Yaxis:**
+**Avg_stdGyroscopeBodyFrequency-Yaxis:** the average std of frequency of the Gyroscope body acceleration signal along the Y axis

-**Avg_stdGyroscopeBodyFrequency-Zaxis:**
+**Avg_stdGyroscopeBodyFrequency-Zaxis:** the average std of frequency of the Gyroscope body acceleration signal along the Z axis

-**Avg_meanAccelerometerBodyMagnitudeFrequency:**
+**Avg_meanAccelerometerBodyMagnitudeFrequency:**  the average mean frequency of the magnitude of the Accelerometer 3-D body acceleration signal

-**Avg_stdAccelerometerBodyMagnitudeFrequency:**
+**Avg_stdAccelerometerBodyMagnitudeFrequency:**  the average std of frequency of the magnitude of the Accelerometer 3-D body acceleration signal

-**Avg_meanAccelerometerBodyJerkMagnitudeFrequency:**
+**Avg_meanAccelerometerBodyJerkMagnitudeFrequency:**  the average mean frequency of the magnitude of the Accelerometer 3-D body linear acceleration

-**Avg_stdAccelerometerBodyJerkMagnitudeFrequency:**
+**Avg_stdAccelerometerBodyJerkMagnitudeFrequency:**  the average std of frequency of the magnitude of the Accelerometer 3-D body linear acceleration

-**Avg_meanGyroscopeBodyMagnitudeFrequency:**
+**Avg_meanGyroscopeBodyMagnitudeFrequency:** the average mean frequency of the magnitude of the Gyroscope 3-D body acceleration signal

-**Avg_stdGyroscopeBodyMagnitudeFrequency:**
+**Avg_stdGyroscopeBodyMagnitudeFrequency:** the average std of frequency of the magnitude of the Gyroscope 3-D body acceleration signal

-**Avg_meanGyroscopeBodyJerkMagnitudeFrequency:**
+**Avg_meanGyroscopeBodyJerkMagnitudeFrequency:**  the average mean frequency of the magnitude of the 3-D body angular velocity

-**Avg_stdGyroscopeBodyJerkMagnitudeFrequency:**
+**Avg_stdGyroscopeBodyJerkMagnitudeFrequency:** the average std of frequency of the magnitude of the 3-D body angular velocity